mode/archive.data_kit/README.md

-data_tools
+Data Kit
 ==========

-Library for ingesting, analyzing and cleaning static datasets
+Library for ingesting, analyzing and cleaning normalizing datasets